Cadia, New South Wales: History

-The 1920s saw the town at its greatest population and extent.
-In 1925, the population reached 300.
-Even in what would be its heyday, Cadia was a primitive and rough little town.
-An observer described it, in February 1928, as follows, "The town itself possesses scarcely half a dozen decent buildings.
+In February 1928, another observer described Cadia as follows, "The town itself possesses scarcely half a dozen decent buildings.
 Most of the dwellings are built of iron, tins, hessian, and similar materials, and almost every place is a 'boarding-house,' where the food as a rule is as rough as the language of the boarders."
 The rest of the town consisted of, "The hotel, a couple of small stores, and a rickety tin post office ... not forgetting, of course, the two corrugated iron churches."
 Across the creek were the school and teacher's house, "whose beautiful flower garden forms the one bright spot in Cadia."
 Further along the creek, was the police house; "The solitary constable Is reinforced every pay week-end by a colleague from Millthorpe."
 The same observer concluded that Cadia was, "a rough place to look at and a still rougher place to work at."

-Once the iron mine closed in 1929, its decline was rapid.
+Once the iron mine closed, around November 1928, its decline was rapid.
+The railway closed immediately.
 Cadia lost it police presence by January 1929.
 Cadia Public School, which had opened in December 1865, closed in May 1930.
 Cadia Post Office, which opened on 1 August 1864, closed on 29 March 1935.
 By 1940, just the old school building and two residences survived.

 When the 'Iron Duke' iron ore mine was re-opened in late 1942, during World War II, new staff housing had to be built and a temporary 'tent city' established for the workers.
 In 1945, mining ceased and Cadia was abandoned.
 Cadia Public School, which had reopened in January 1943, closed permanently in May 1945.
 In June 1945, forty buildings at the site were auctioned.
 All buildings in Cadia subsequently were removed or destroyed; the entire village reverted to paddocks.
 Old Cadia Road still follows the alignment of Chilcott Street, the old main street.

 Although mining had taken place in the vicinity for well over a century, it was not until 1992 that the porphyry gold-copper potential of the district was recognised by geologists of Newcrest.
 Enormous tonnages of ore-grade mineralisation were identified, resulting in the huge open-cut mine and two nearby underground mines now in operation.

 The enormous scale of the modern mines has led to the relocation of some artifacts of Cadia's history and cultural heritage, including a scarred tree and the former village's cemetery.